dsomni/ir-s25/about.md

 We have decided to compare two models with API: `qwen-2-72b` and `evil`, in combinations with both proposed indexers: `inverted_idx` and `llm_tree_idx`.
 Therefore, there were four RAG architectures for comparison: `qwen-2-72b + inverted_idx`, `evil + inverted_idx`, `qwen-2-72b + llm_tree_idx` and `evil + llm_tree_idx`.
 Also, for general ranking metrics, we have compared the both indexers themselves in addition to RAG models.
 All the models were evaluating on retrieving 10 results.

-Without details, the evaluation workflow the was as following:
+Without details, the evaluation workflow was as following:

 1. Come up with the "evaluation queries" together with the ground truths.
 You can find the queries in [data/evaluation/queries.json](./data/evaluation/queries.json)
 2. Generate and parse responses of models (both RAG and indexers) and save the results